guoyuqing666/learngit2/readme.txt

 Git is 123 new debug friend
-Creating a new branch is quick
+Creating a new bugbranch is quick

 debug